mariadb-corporation/MaxScale/Documentation/Monitors/ColumnStore-Monitor.md

 ```

 ### `status`
-Get the status of the Columnstore cluster.
+Get the status of the ColumnStore cluster.
 ```
 call command csmon status <monitor-name> [<server>]
 ```